SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

    * - Parameter
      - Description
    * - ``OR REPLACE``
      - Create a new table, and overwrite any existing table by the same name.
-Does not return an error if the table already exists. ``CREATE OR REPLACE`` does not check the table contents or structure, only the table name.
+Does not return an error if the table already exists. ``CREATE OR REPLACE`` does not check the table contents or structure, only the table name
    * - ``schema_name``
-     - The name of the schema in which to create the table.
+     - The name of the schema in which to create the table
    * - ``table_name``
-     - The name of the table to create, which must be unique inside the schema.
+     - The name of the table to create, which must be unique inside the schema
    * - ``column_def``
      - A comma separated list of column definitions.
 A minimal column definition includes a name identifier and a datatype.
-Other column constraints and default values can be added optionally.
+Other column constraints and default values can be added optionally
    * - ``WRAPPER ...``
-     - Specifies the format of the source files, such as ``parquet_fdw``, ``orc_fdw``, or ``csv_fdw``.
+     - Specifies the format of the source files, such as ``parquet_fdw``, ``orc_fdw``, or ``csv_fdw``
    * - ``LOCATION = ...``
-     - Specifies a path or URI of the source files, such as ``/path/to/*.parquet``.
+     - Specifies a path or URI of the source files, such as ``/path/to/*.parquet``
    * - ``DELIMITER = ...``
      - Specifies the field delimiter for CSV files.
-Defaults to ``,``.
+Defaults to ``,``
    * - ``RECORD_DELIMITER = ...``
      - Specifies the record delimiter for CSV files.
 Defaults to a newline, ``\n``
    * - ``AWS_ID``, ``AWS_SECRET``
      - Credentials for authenticated S3 access
+   * - ``OFFSET``
+     - Used to specify the number of rows to skip from the beginning of the result set
+   * - ``CONTINUE_ON_ERROR``
+     - Specifies if errors should be ignored or skipped.
+When set to ``true``, the transaction continues despite rejected data and rows containing partially faulty data are skipped entirely.
+This parameter should be set together with ``ERROR_COUNT``.
+When reading multiple files, if an entire file can’t be opened it will be skipped.
+Default value: ``false``.
+Value range: ``true`` or ``false``.
+   * - ``ERROR_COUNT``
+     - Specifies the threshold for the maximum number of faulty records that will be ignored.
+This setting must be used in conjunction with ``CONTINUE_ON_ERROR``.
+Default value: ``unlimited``.
+Value range: 1 to 2147483647.

 Examples